+(10) Other

-- (10) Other - i) Recognition of net defined benefit liability
+i) Recognition of net defined benefit liability

 To provide for payments of retirement benefits for employees, net defined benefit liability is accounted for by posting an amount obtained by deducting pension plan assets expected from projected benefit obligations as of the end of the current fiscal year.
 Upon calculating net retirement benefit liability, the method of attributing the expect amount of payments of retirement benefits up until the period of the consolidated fiscal year is based on the benefit formula method.
 Prior service costs are amortized using the straight-line method over a period (mainly 10 years) less than the average remaining years of service of eligible employees.
-Actuarial gain or loss is amortized using the straight-line method or declining balance method over periods shorter than the average remaining years of service of eligible employees (mainly 10 years) from the fiscal year following that when the actuarial gain or loss is incurred.
+Actuarial gain or loss is amortized using the straight-line method or declining balance method over periods shorter than the average remaining years of service of eligible employees (mainly 10 years) from the following fiscal year of incurrence.
 Unrecognized actuarial gain or loss and unrecognized prior service costs are posted to remeasurements of defined benefit plans under accumulated other comprehensive income in the net assets section after adjusting for tax effects.

-- ii) Transactions subject to consumption tax Transactions subject to consumption tax are recorded at amounts excluding consumption tax.
+ii) Transactions subject to consumption tax

+Transactions subject to consumption tax are recorded at amounts excluding consumption tax.